georgemdana/dynamic-clinical-longformer/README.md

 ### Clinical-Longformer for Personalized Clinical Predictions
-This repository contains code that implements a pipeline for fine-tuning the Clinical-Longformer model to predict personalized clinical outcomes from patient data.
+This repository contains code that implements a pipeline for fine-tuning the Clinical-Longformer model to predict personalized clinical referrals from patient data.
 The model leverages clinical text to generate tailored predictions, enhancing patient-specific decision-making in healthcare settings.

 ### Overview
 The code fine-tunes Clinical-Longformer, a transformer-based large language model pre-trained on clinical texts (e.g., MIMIC-III), to predict outcomes such as length of stay, readmission risk, mortality, or discharge disposition.
 It uses AWS SageMaker for scalable training and hyperparameter tuning, ensuring robust performance for personalized clinical applications.